Generating faster algorithms for d-Path Vertex Cover: Applying -Algorithm to -PVC

-With careful implementation the $(\F,\A,\beta)$-Algorithm together with our handmade reduction rules is able to achieve the the results as summarized in \autoref{results-summary}.
-The full source code is available at \href{https://github.com/rcerveny/generating-dpvc}{https://github.com/rcerveny/generating-dpvc}.
+With careful implementation the $(\F,\A,\beta)$-Algorithm together with our handmade reduction rules is able to achieve the results as summarized in \autoref{results-summary}.
+Note that $\F$ is fixed to $\{P_d\}$, $\A$ is as described in the previous subsection and the only parameter that varies is $\beta$.
+The question is then whether the algorithm finishes with the given $\beta$ or not.
+If it does finish, then we obtained a correct algorithm of running time $\ostar(\gamma^k)$ for some $\gamma \le \beta$.
+The table contains, for each $d$, the least values of $\beta$ (or rather $\gamma$) for which our implementation of the algorithm finished.
+The full source code of the implementation is available at \url{https://github.com/generating-algorithms/generating-dpvc}.
 As you can see, sadly, we were not able to improve the running time of \textsc{$2$-PVC}, but we do not know whether it is a limitation of the algorithm itself or a limitation of time, space, and resources.

 To better understand the behavior of the generating algorithm, we provide plots of the number of branching rules and time it takes to achieve target branching factor.
+The plots are obtained by subsequently running the algorithm with $\beta = \gamma - 0.005$ where $\ostar(\gamma^k)$ is the running time of the algorithm obtained in the previous run.
 The runs depicted in the plots were performed on a virtual super-computer with 255 CPU cores and 128GB of RAM hosted within HPE Superdome Flex supercomputer (576 CPU threads provided by Intel Xeon Gold CPUs up to 4 GHz, 6 TB DDR4-2933 MHz RAM).
 As the plots are not meant for a comparison with other algorithms, we only performed a single run for each branching factor.

 Interestingly, sometimes better branching factors can be achieved faster.
 This can be caused, e.g., by obtaining less good rules in the early stages of the algorithm which speeds up the filtering of the subgraphs in the later stages.